How We Calculate Plug-In Solar Savings: Our Methodology | PlugInSolarUS

 Critical Safety and Regulatory Notice

 Plug-in solar systems MUST connect to a GFCI-protected outlet on a dedicated circuit.
 This is not merely a recommendation but a critical safety requirement.
 Connecting to a standard, non-GFCI outlet or a shared circuit can pose significant risks.
-Relevant safety standards include UL 3700 for plug-in grid-interactive power conversion equipment, which is a crucial safety standard referenced in all pending state bills and required by enacted legislation like Utah HB 340.
+Relevant safety standards include UL 3700 for plug-in grid-interactive power conversion equipment, which is a crucial safety standard referenced in most pending state bills and enacted in Maine's LD 1730 (2026).
+Utah's HB 340 (2025) references UL 1741 for inverter certification.
 Furthermore, NEC Articles 690 and 705 (not Article 625, which pertains to EV charging) provide the foundational electrical code for these installations.

 Federal and State Policy Landscape